 Since we don’t own it and haven’t yet experienced it in action we can’t speak to its success yet.
 If you’re reading this and you’ve tried the heat deflector, drop a comment down below and let us know how it works!

-A little more compact, but still highly effective, the battery powered Looftlighter X is another great way to start a fire in your Ranger, Bonfire, or Yukon fire pit.
+A little more compact, but still highly effective, the battery-powered Looftlighter X is a great way to start a fire in your portable fire pit like the Ranger or even the Bonfire.

 Bar Keepers Friend

 Did the kids drop a gooey marshmallow on the side of your Bonfire?
 Did your drunk brother-in-law melt his shoe to the side of your Yukon?
-Bar Keepers Friend and a microfiber cloth are the perfect accessories for scrubbing your Solo Stove back into shape and getting it clean again.
+Bar Keepers Friend and a microfiber cloth are the perfect Solo Stove accessories for scrubbing your fire pit back into shape and getting it clean again.
 I mean, it’s a fire pit, so it’s not supposed to stay pristine and shiny all the time, but sometimes accidents happen that require a little extra attention and this combination is pretty tried and true in the Solo Stove community.

 Woodhaven Wood Rack

 We put the 12 foot Woodhaven fire wood rack on our patio practically as soon as we’d completed our DIY outdoor kitchen project.
 It has been fantastic for allowing the lower layers of logs to season while keeping the top 12 inches of wood dry and ready for the next fire.
 If 12 feet is too much or not enough wood storage for you, these come in many lengths and sizes.

 And finally, the most important fire pit accessories: Reeces cups and chocolate fudge Oreos.
 Yes, the classic graham cracker, Hershey’s bar and marshmallow is a tried and true win, but if you want to create perfect s’mores over an open fire, add these two ingredients to the buffet.